 Tote Tank Hose Kit And to make it easier to use, get this Rhino attachment.
 It has the right connectors at both ends to use between your sewer pipe outlet and the dump tank.

 Fan Vent Cover by Fan-tastic Fan: I installed this after a year of full-timing because I wanted the fan to stay open in the rain in an effort to help with interior condenstion.
 It was an easy install, and the fun part was sitting on top of my trailer for the first time ever.
 My guide for installation was this excellent video by fellow full-timers We’re the Russos.

 GPS Navigator: Sooner or later, you’ll lose cell phone connectivity while you’re in the middle of nowhere.
-And when you do, this is a great thing to have.
+And when you do, a Garmin GPS unit is a great thing to have.
 You can specify how big your rig is, whether you want to avoid dirt roads, toll roads, and other things, and it always tells you the current speed limit, helping avoid small-town speeding tickets.
-I use this holder, which sits on the dashboard and never, ever moves.
+I got mine from TechnoRV.com, great little company with excellent prices and service.

 Hose: I had a normal hose, one of those rubber ones that is safe for drinking water.
 But it needs to get stowed and that’s where the work comes in.
 It was hard and took up a lot of space.
 So I got this little baby.
 It’s flexible and fits into a 8x8x8 box with the top cut off.
 Way easier to use.
 I love it.
 I have two of them, so I now have a combined hose length of 50 feet to reach all but the most weird campsite faucet setups.